 Chordomas, a slow-growing bone tumor most often found at the base of the skull

-Trigeminal neuralgia, an intense pain on one side of the face
+Trigeminal neuralgia, an intense nerve pain on 1 side of the face

 Craniopharyngiomas, growths that occur near the pituitary gland

-Craniosynostosis, a condition in which the bones of an infant's skull close too early.
+Craniosynostosis, a condition in which the bones of an infant's skull fuse too early.

 This causes problems with brain growth and the shape of the skull.

-Cerebral aneurysm, a weak, often bulging area in a blood vessel in the brain
+Cerebral aneurysm, a weak, often bulging area in a blood vessel under the brain

-Arteriovenous malformations, arteries and veins that are abnormally connected to one
+Arteriovenous malformations, arteries, and veins that are abnormally connected to

 Types of skull base surgery

-Skull base surgery can be done in two main ways.
-Although the preferred method is
+Skull base surgery can be done in 2 main ways.
+The preferred method is endoscopic

-endoscopic, open surgery is also an option, depending on the type of growth that needs
+surgery.
+But open surgery is also a choice.
+This will depend on the type of growth

 Endoscopic or minimally invasive skull base surgery.
-This type of surgery often doesn't require a large cut (incision).
+This type of surgery often doesn't need a large cut (incision).
 A surgeon may make

 a small opening (keyhole) inside the nose.
 The neurosurgeon can then remove a growth